seclution/frappe_app_template/DEV_INSTRUCTIONS.md

 - `instructions/` – framework notes for Frappe and ERPNext.
 - `sample_data/` – reference payloads and docs.
 - `vendor-repos.txt` – list of framework repositories.
-- `template-repos.txt` – list of additional template repositories.
+- `templates.txt` – list of additional template repositories.
 - `apps.json` – default vendor apps and their versions.

 ## Testing